AuthGuard/extensions/README.md

 ### Email
 If you want AuthGuard to trigger sending of emails itself, you need an email provider implementation.
-We currently provide only one; more to come.
+We currently provide only two: JavaMail and SendGrid.

 _Note: Those extensions do not handle retries.
 You'll need to have your own implementation of a retrying strategy on top of those implementations to support retries._

 #### JavaMail
 An email provider implementation which uses JavaMail to send emails to users.
 It supports SMTP, IMAP, and POP3.

+#### SendGrid
+A vendor-specific provider which uses SendGrid API.

 ### Local Testing Plugins
 In addition to the main plugins, few more are provided to make testing easier, which are: